Chorizo vs Salami: What Makes Them Different?

-When it comes to sausages, chorizo and salami are two of the most popular types that come to mind.
+When it comes to sausages, salami and chorizo are two of the most popular types that come to mind.
 Both are delicious and versatile in their own right, but what sets them apart?

 In this article, we’ll take a closer look at the similarities and differences between chorizo and salami.